-At the other end of the market, Melbourne's cheapest auction sale was a 1br, 113sqm unit with parking in Epping that sold for $273,000.
+At the affordable end of the Melbourne market, a 1br Brunswick unit with parking sold prior to auction for $250,000.

 In the busy beachside suburb of Manly, a 4br sub-penthouse sold at auction on Sunday rather than the usual Saturday for $2.72m – $220,000 above reserve.

 Also by the water in nearby Balgowlah Heights, a 4br, 568sqm house with impressive harbour and city views sold prior to auction for $4.1m, Sydney's most expensive disclosed sale for the week.